reposense/RepoSense/docs/UserGuide.md

 1. Execute it on the OS terminal.  <br/>

 ### Using repo-config.csv file
-Usage: `java -jar RepoSense.jar -config CONFIG_DIRECTORY [-output OUTPUT_DIRECTORY] [-since DD/MM/YYYY] [-until DD/MM/YYYY] [-formats FORMAT...]`
+Usage: `java -jar RepoSense.jar [-config CONFIG_DIRECTORY] [-output OUTPUT_DIRECTORY] [-since DD/MM/YYYY] [-until DD/MM/YYYY] [-formats FORMAT...]`
 1. The report will be generated in the designated OUTPUT_DIRECTORY, or current working directory otherwise.

-Sample usage to generate the report:
+Sample usage to generate the report (with -config):
 ```
 java -jar RepoSense.jar -config ./configs/ -output output_path/ -since 01/10/2017 -until 01/11/2017 -formats java adoc js
 ```
 Argument List:
-- config : Mandatory.
+- config : Optional.
 The path to the directory that contains the configuration file(s).
+If not provided, it will be obtained from the current directory.
 - output : Optional.
-The path to the dashboard generated. <br/>
+The path to the dashboard generated.
 If not provided, it will be generated in the current directory.
 - since : Optional.
 The start date of analysis.
 Format: `DD/MM/YYYY`
 - until : Optional.
 The end date of analysis.
 Format: `DD/MM/YYYY`
 - formats<sup>*</sup> : Optional.
 The file formats to analyze.
 Formats: `alphanumerical file formats`. <br/>